 DIY Basement Finishing

 If you prefer the DIY route, there are some aspects of basement finishing you can do yourself.
-Save on countertops and flooring installation costs by purchasing the materials and tools to install them yourself.
-Additionally, most finishing jobs like painting are DIY-friendly.
+You can save on countertops and flooring installation costs by purchasing the materials and tools to install them yourself.
+Additionally, most finishing jobs, like painting, are DIY-friendly.
 Just be honest with yourself about your skill level and the time you have to devote to the project.
 Even professionals typically take 4 to 6 weeks to finish a basement; a DIYer will take much longer.

 How Can You Save on Basement Finishing?